geodynamics/pylith/docs/user/examples/subduction-3d/step03-interseismic.md

 ```

-The beginning of the output is near the same as in Step 2.
+The beginning of the output is nearly the same as in Step 2.
 The simulation advances 21 time steps.
 The linear solve converged after 13 iterations and the norm of the residual met the absolute convergence tolerance (`ksp_atol`) .
 In this simulation the fault interfaces on the top and bottom of the slab occupy a significant fraction of the domain.